Observance of Christmas by country: Colombia

-December 16 is the first day of the Christmas Novena, a devotion consisting of prayer said on nine successive days, the last one held on Christmas Eve.
+16 December is the first day of the Christmas Novena, a devotion consisting of prayer said on nine successive days, the last one held on Christmas Eve.
 The Novena is promoted by the Catholic Church as a staple of Christmas, and is very similar to the posadas celebrated in Mexico.
 It is a call for an understanding of the religious meaning of Christmas, and a way to counter the commercialism of the Christmas season.
 Individual traditions concerning the Novena may vary, but most families set up a pesebre (manger scene), sing religious Christmas carols called villancicos accompanied by tambourines, bells, and other simple percussion instruments, and read verses from the Bible as well as an interpretation which may change from year to year.
 Novenas serve as religious gatherings as well as learning environments for young children since kids have a central and active role in the celebration of the Novenas (they read prayers, sing, and play instruments guided by their family).
-From December 16 to 24, games called aguinaldos are played after having made a "pinky promise" deciding the prize for the winner and the punishment for the loser.
+From 16 to 24 December, games called aguinaldos are played after having made a "pinky promise" deciding the prize for the winner and the punishment for the loser.
 The games include Hablar y no contestar ('Talk but don't answer'), Dé pero no reciben ('Give but don't receive'), Pajita en boca ('Straw in the mouth'), Tres pies ('Three feet'), Beso robado ('Stolen kisses'), and Si y al no ('Yes or no').
 Churches offer dawn and nightly masses during the nine days of the novena, culminating with the Misa de Gallo ('Rooster's Mass') on Christmas Eve at midnight.

 Christmas Eve is the most important day of Christmas in Colombia.
 Families and friends get together to pray the last novena and wait until midnight to open the presents, parties are held until sunrise on Christmas Day, kids stay up late playing with their new presents, and fireworks fill the skies.
 Families gather around meals, music, and singing.
-Because Christmas Eve is the most important day, little occurs on December 25.
+Because Christmas Eve is the most important day, little occurs on 25 December.
 Families join Christmas Day mass although it is not nearly as festive as Christmas Eve.

-The Dia de los Santos Inocentes, or the Day of the Innocents, falls in the Christmas season, on December 28.
+The Dia de los Santos Inocentes, or the Day of the Innocents, falls in the Christmas season, on 28 December.
 The day commemorates the innocent infants (called the innocent ones) who were said to have been killed by King Herod in fear of the power of the newborn baby, Jesus.
-January 6, the day of the Revelation of the Magi (Epiphany), is called Reyes Magos (from The Three Magi), used to be a day of gift-giving, but is celebrated less now since gifts are given mostly around Christmas Eve today.
+6 January, the day of the Revelation of the Magi (Epiphany), is called Reyes Magos (from The Three Magi), used to be a day of gift-giving, but is celebrated less now since gifts are given mostly around Christmas Eve today.
 Some families still give presents, and it is also the day when godparents give Christmas presents.